 7. School age and year groups

 Education in Spain is compulsory from age 6 to 16 but most children will start school at the age of three (segundo ciclo infantil).
-Year groups are based on year of birth meaning all kids in a specific year group will have share same year of birth, Jan – Dec.
+Year groups are based on year of birth meaning all children born in same year (eg. 2014, Jan-Dec) will be in same year group.
 This is quite different to other countries where the age range for each year level is based on a August cut off and can often be frustrating for international families whose children might have to move up a year grade depending on when their birthday falls.
 Anybody who knows me is tired of hearing me go on about this as my three children were born in November / December (not well planned at all – gentle eyeroll).
-Most Spanish schools are quite strict and insist that children are in year group based on year of birth without considering other factors such as level of maturity, physical size etc. There is a little more flexibility in private schools where students are evaluated on individual basis but unfortunately public/concertado schools are not as flexible which really isn’t fair.
+Most Spanish schools are quite strict about implementing this rule as stipulated by Spanish law but surely other factors such as level of maturity, physical size etc. should also be considered.
+International schools are more flexible regarding this particular rue and consider each student on an individual basis.

 Something that often stands out is that teachers usually don’t follow a strict dress code.
 Casual dressing is more the norm although in many private schools formal dressing is a must.

-All teachers must be qualified to teach in any of the schools but teachers at a public school must sit an additional exam known as ‘la Oposición’ (civil servant exam).
+All teachers must be qualified to teach in any of the schools but teachers at a state school must sit an additional exam known as ‘la Oposición’ (civil servant exam).
 These are incredibly difficult exams and not only depend on your results but also on the results of other candidates and total number of vacancies in the region.
 If you want a job for life as a teacher, you must sit an opisición.

 9. International schools